-Step 1: Clean washer with affresh® tablets
+Step 1: Clean washer with affresh brand tablets

-- Remove any items left in the tub.
+Remove any items left in the tub.

-- Add an affresh® Washing Machine Cleaner tablet to the bottom of the tub to break up dirt and residue.
+Add an affresh® Washing Machine Cleaner tablet to the bottom of the tub to break up dirt and residue.
 If you don’t have affresh® tablets you may be able to use liquid chlorine bleach, but check your use and care guide first.

-- Close the door and select your washer's cleaning cycle or a normal cycle with hot water setting.
+Close the door and select your washer's cleaning cycle or a normal cycle with hot water setting.

-- For top load washers, run a rinse and spin cycle to clear away any excess cleansers after your cleaning cycle ends.
+You may run a rinse and spin cycle to clear away any excess cleansers after your cleaning cycle ends.

-- Leave your washer door open to let the tub dry.
+Leave your washer door open to let the tub dry.